ThatOneCalculator/DiscordRPCMaker/README.md

 - Make sure you don't have another program taking up a presence slot.
 - Go to Settings > Game Activity > Make sure "Display currently running game as a status message" is ON.
 - Try running DRPC again.
+- THERE IS A KNOWN BUG IN macOS 11, where sometimes you can't see your own presence.
+However, other people can.
+This is a problem with Discord's macOS 11 client, not my program.

 ### The image(s) aren't showing!
 If you just put them in, *sometimes* Discord takes a minute or so to cache them properly.